syncope/lavue/lavuelib/help/_sources/gui/imagesources/tangofile.rst.txt

 *    **Status:** shows the connection status.
 It also displays a port of ZMQ security stream if it is enabled.
 *    **Start/Stop** button to launch or interrupt image querying

-Tango File attribute contains a string with the file name in a raw format or `file:/` or `h5file:/` scheme.
+The Tango File attribute and Tango Dir attribute contains a string with the file name and its directory in a raw format or `file:/` , `h5file:/` or `http:/`, `https:/` scheme.

 .. |br| raw:: html